meshtastic/meshtastic/docs/getting-started/flashing-nrf52.md

 ### T-Echo

 :::tip
-The usb-C to usb-A cable from LILYGO is _NOT_ a "data cable", and can only be used for charging.
+The USB-C to USB-A cable from LILYGO is _NOT_ a "data cable", and can only be used for charging.
 :::

 #### Windows: